Serre weights and Breuil's lattice conjecture in dimension three: Introduction

 These theorems should be compared to Theorem 8.2.1 and Theorem 10.2.1 in \cite{EGS} in dimension two.
 In the special case where $p$ is split in $F^+$ and $\overline{r}$ is irreducible above $p$, both theorems were proven by the first author in \cite{Le}.

 The main ingredients used in \cite{EGS} are the Taylor--Wiles patching method, the geometric Breuil--M\'ezard conjecture for potentially Barsotti--Tate Galois deformation rings (building on work of \cite{breuil-buzzati}), and a classification of lattices in tame types (extending \cite{breuil-buzzati, BP}).
 When we began this project, only the first of these tools was available in the case of $\GL_3$.
-The analogue of potentially Barsotti--Tate Galois deformation is potentally crystalline deformation rings with Hodge--Tate weights $(2,1,0)$.
-In \cite{LLLM}, we develop a technique for computing these Galois deformation rings with tame descent.
+The analogue of potentially Barsotti--Tate Galois deformation rings are potentally crystalline deformation rings with Hodge--Tate weights $(2,1,0)$.
+In \cite{LLLM}, we develop a technique for computing these Galois deformation rings when the descent data is tame and sufficiently generic.
 We discuss in \S \ref{intro:BM} the geometric Breuil--M\'ezard conjecture for these rings.
 The representation theoretic results are discussed in \S \ref{intro:reptheory}.

 It is worth mentioning several key differences which distinguish our situation from \cite{EGS}.
-Breuil's conjecture for $\GL_2$ gave an explicit description of the lattice $\tau^0$ in terms of the Dieudonn\'e module of $r|_{G_{F_{\tld{v}}}}$.
-We prove abstractly that $\tau^0$ is ``purely local'' but without giving any explicit description of the lattice.
-The lattice $\tau^0$ is determined by the parameters of the Galois deformation ring but in a complicated way.
+Breuil's conjecture for $\GL_2$ gave an explicit description of the lattice $\sigma(\tau)^0$ in terms of the Dieudonn\'e module of $r|_{G_{F_{\tld{v}}}}$.
+We prove abstractly that $\sigma(\tau)^0$ is ``purely local'' (Theorems \ref{thm:gauge} and \ref{thm:lattice}), but without giving any explicit description of the lattice.
+The lattice $\sigma(\tau)^0$ is determined by the parameters of the Galois deformation ring but in a complicated way.